ramyrams/SoftwareEngineering/DesignPatterns/AdapterPattern.md

 ## Real example
 * In order to connect power, we have different interfaces all over the world.
 Using Adapter we can connect easily like wise.
 * Real-world examples might be a language translator, or a mobile charger.
-Adapter pattern works as a bridge between two incompatible interfaces.
+* Adapter pattern works as a bridge between two incompatible interfaces.
+* It helps two incompatible interfaces to work together
-This pattern involves a single class called adapter which is responsible for communication between two independent or incompatible interfaces.
+* This pattern involves a single class called adapter which is responsible for communication between two independent or incompatible interfaces.

 # There are two types of adapter patterns